ManticoreGamesInc/platform-documentation/src/tutorials/modeling_basics.md

 ## Tutorial

 This tutorial will show you how easy it is to create realistic in-game objects with very few primitives utilizing materials and decals.
 We will be making pancakes to learn basic modelling tips and tricks.
-You are welcome to make whatever you want!
+You are welcome to make whatever you want.
 Food is a good starting point for beginners because it is easily recognizable and there are plenty of reference images available.
 (Although you might be hungry by the end of the tutorial!)

 ### Finding reference images